-The 2017 new music wells festival will take place from Sunday 15 – Thursday 19 October.
-This year’s distinguished featured composer is Howard Skempton.
-His new choral works will be premiered by Wells Cathedral Choir on Thursday 19 October at the 5.15pm service of Choral Evensong.
-He will be in conversation with fellow composers for Composer Coversations with Michael Berkeley at 2.30pm on Wednesday 18 October.
-Admission to all nmw events is free.
+In October 2018, new music wells 78-18 will take place from Friday 12 – Thursday 18 October.
+Among the various world premiere performances will be a new work by this year’s distinguished Composer-in-Residence, Charlotte Bray, whose new piece will be premiered by Wells Cathedral Choir on Thursday 18 October at the 5.15pm service of Choral Evensong.
+She will be in conversation with fellow composer Michael Berkeley CBE at Composer Conversations with Michael Berkeley on Wednesday 17 October in Quilter Hall (Wells Cathedral School), and will give a public composition masterclass in Cedars Hall on the afternoon of Thursday 18 October.
+Admission to all of these events is free.

 An exciting edition this year is a silent movie screening accompanied by improvised organ music.
 On Wednesday 17 October at 7.30pm, David Bednall – one of Europe’s finest improvisers on the organ – will create new music on the spot, through his accompaniment of the classic silent movie The Hunchback of Notre Dame, in the vast space of Wells Cathedral.
 Tickets, priced from £10.00 – £20.00, will be available from Wells Cathedral Shop Box Office, and at the door.
 The proceeds of the concert will support the Wells Cathedral Chorister Trust.